BAYEUX: WWII, D-DAY, DE GAULLE AND AFTER

 Notwithstanding the fact that Bayeux stood aback by the evident damage during the ‘Battle for France’ in June 1940, its population, as in most parts of the country, was exposed to the realities of the occupation, including the anti-Jewish propaganda, pogroms, and deportations.
 In virtue of being cut into two zones in the terms of the Compiegne armistice, the ‘pace’ of the anti-Jewish actions differed in the ‘Occupied’ zone ruled by the Germans and the so-called ‘Free zone’ under the supervision of a puppet Vichy government.
 The infamous roundup of the Parisian Jews (Occupied zone) in July 1942 resulted in the deportation of 15 000 people.
 The next month (August 1942) the mass round-ups against the Jews within the ‘Free zone’ sealed the fate of another 10 000 people.
 In total 41 951 people of Jewish origin were deported from France in 1942 solely, predominantly to the Auschwitz death camp.
 In November 1942 followed by the Allied invasion of North Africa, the Germans occupied the so-called ‘Free zone’, thus now the whole of France, except for a territory that had been annexed by Italy, was under the Nazis.

 In 1943 the figure of 17 069 deported was far from the 1942 peak, yet the first seven months of 1944 witnessed the eviction of 16 025 Jews from France to Poland prior to the liberation of the larger half of the country.
 Only the invasion of the Allies and the defeat of the Germans in France finally put an end to the inhuman deportations.
-In accordance with the preserved documents of the deportations from France, the modern historiography factualized the figure of 75 721 Jews who were deported from France in the course of the four years of occupation with another 4000 people, who died or were executed inside the country without crossing the border.
+In accordance with the preserved documents of the deportations from France, modern historiography factualized the figure of 75 721 Jews who were deported from France in the course of the four years of occupation with another 4000 people, who died or were executed inside the country without crossing the border.
 Out of 80 000 victims of the Holocaust in France, no more than 2500 people managed to live through the pogroms and the death camps, apart from Apr.
 240 000 French Jews, who evaded deportations.
 Of this figure (80 000) every third Jew had citizenship of France and the rest were foreign.
 As opposed to Belgium, which witnessed the deportation of three-four of the Jewish population, in France the figure was the opposite: one-fours (80 000 out of 320 000).
 All while 75% of the Jews in France escaped deportation, the Germans got the system of expropriation up and running.

 On July 25 1944 Martin Mutschmann, the nazi Gauleiter of the State of Saxony, wrote a personal letter to the Reichsfuhrer Heinrich Himmler.
 On its pages, the NSDAP member since 1922 Mutschmann expressed his bewilderment with the high proportion of the Jews, who had survived in France during the four years of occupation, particularly in Normandy, the scene of the Allied invasion.
 The self-confessed racist, Mutschmann expressed his worldview, that up until the time that every Jew in Europe would be eliminated, the Third Reich would suffer from the enemies in the rear.
 Himmler had to prove to himself in the follow-up letter, that the ‘removal’ of all Jews in France had been challenging due to ‘Sehr Misslichen Verhältnisse’ (very awkward circumstances).
 Later on paper, one of the architects of the Holocaust (Himmler) mustered a counter-argument, that in the case of Hungary, they ‘achieved good results’.

 In May 1949 a ‘Monument des Déportés’ or ‘Deportation Memorial’. was unveiled in the very heart of the city of Bayeux next to the famous medieval Cathedral.
 The monument has the form of a large stone plate with the ornamentation of an image of the exhausted man’s body laying on the French flag.
 The memorial which annually (the last Sunday of April) whips people in masses during the ‘National Day for Remembering the Victims and Heroes of the Deportation’, preserves the memory of the citizens of Bayeux, who were deported during the 1940-1944 occupation.
 Above the ornamentation, one could read the words of the famous French poet and a member of the Resistance, Louis Aragon, which he wrote in 1945.
 In his emotional poetry, the author underlines the historical fact that it is natural for people to fight for their freedom despite the contradictions.
 The side and bottom part of the memorial stone honors the names of the Bayeux people, who were deported during WWII.
 In parallel with the names, it preserves the title of the infamous concentration and death camps, the final destination for the evicted.
-Apart from Auschwitz, one could see Mauthausen, Dachau, Buchenwald, Gross Rosen, Bergen Belsen.
+Apart from Auschwitz, one could see Mauthausen, Dachau, Buchenwald, Gross Rosen, and Bergen Belsen.

 Qu’importe comment s’appelle (No matter what is called)